Metrication in the United States: Transportation

 The first signs in metric in the United States were posted on February 12, 1973, on Interstate 71 in Ohio.

 Gasoline and diesel fuel are sold by the U.S. gallon, and fuel economy is rated in miles per gallon (MPG).
 In most other countries, using the metric system, fuel consumption is measured in liters per 100 kilometers or kilometers per liter.
 The European Union official standard is liters per 100 km.
-Stations in Point Roberts, Washington, a short, noncontiguous peninsula that is road-accessible from the rest of the state of Washington only by crossing into Canada, sells its gasoline from pumps calibrated to dispense in liters.
+Stations in Point Roberts, Washington, a short, noncontiguous peninsula that is road-accessible from the rest of the state of Washington only by crossing into Canada, sells its gasoline from pumps calibrated to dispense in liters, with some stations advertising prices in both CAD and USD.
 Gasoline is dispensed in liters in Puerto Rico.
 Automobile crankcase oil is sold by the quart, antifreeze by the gallon, brake fluid by the ounce (fluid), and air conditioning refrigerant by the ounce (mass).
 Windshield wiper replacement blades are measured in inches.

 Domestic airline flights are assigned altitudes in feet and measure speed in knots.
 Nautical charts show depth in fathoms and use the nautical mile for distance.
 (One minute of arc of latitude at the radius of the earth at sea level was the standard for one nautical mile until about 1929.
 The nautical mile is now defined as exactly 1,852 meters.)
 Railroads use the standard gauge of 4 feet 8 1/2 inches, as does most of Europe (where it is expressed instead as 1,435 mm).

 U.S. Federal Motor Vehicle Safety Standard 101, which governs vehicle controls and displays, permits speedometers to display miles per hour (MPH) or both MPH and km/h.
 In practice, most U.S.-market vehicles have mile odometers and dual-labeled speedometers with miles-per-hour as the primary calibration.
 Some 2000s era Buicks have a single speed gauge with a button on the instrument panel to switch the scale between MPH and km/h.
 Other vehicles have digital speedometers which can be set to read out speeds in either MPH or km/h.

 Another common unit of speed is meters per second (m/s), used especially for lifts and cable cars.
 Odometers are permitted to record miles or kilometers, but must be clearly labeled as to which unit they record.

 Tire inflation for passenger cars is typically about 30 pounds per square inch (psi) or 207 kilopascals (kPa).
 This is displayed on tires beside its metric equivalent.
 Post model year 2006 regulations also mandate an internationally standard "Tire and Loading Information" sticker which gives capacities in SI units followed by customary equivalents.